 I’ve loved taking the kids to the park at a young age and watch them light up as the encounter Mickey Mouse or Winnie the Pooh for the first time.
-I’ve loved riding the same rides over and over.
+I’ve loved riding those same rides over and over.
+(If you need tips for taking young childrem read this article on Disney World with Toddlers).
 As they get older, we’ve experienced the rides and the park differently.
 I can’t really explain it, but the park just seems to grow with them somehow.

 Eating a mandatory Dole Whip… or two …. okay more like three.

 Every trip starts and usually ends with a Dole Whip.
 Part of the joy of a Disney trip is the food, especially Disney snacks.
 A Dole Whip is essential while in Florida.
 When we go to California, it’s a churro.
 A few years ago when we had food sensitivities, Disney was proactive with allergy friendly menus and they went the extra mile when needed.
 We love great food and are never disappointed when we go to Disney.
 The few times, we’ve gone to Food and Wine have been sooooo fun/filling.

 Leaving the outside world behind.

 Being at Disney World is a little like being in a bubble that has been sprinkled with copious amounts of magic (pixie dust).
 Staying on property and spending time in the parks is a magical experience.
 You are set apart from the outside world and put into a vacation frame of mind where dreams come alive and customer service is a top priority.